 While that does sound like marketing speak (it is), the slogan hides a whole philosophy behind it.
-Crawlera won’t sell you ‘good’ IPs.
+Zyte won’t sell you ‘good’ IPs.
 Instead, it will take mediocre datacenter proxies and use its magic to bring websites like Google and even Yandex to their knees.

 So, IPs themselves are in the background here.
 What matters is data.
 This is clearly reflected in the pricing plans: they’re based on requests, and you’re only charged for ones that succeed.
-Crawlera claims that this lets companies scale their operations more easily and transparently, and it’s ready to help them reach into billions of requests if needed.
+Zyte claims that this lets companies scale their operations more easily and transparently, and it’s ready to help them reach into billions of requests if needed.

 Any drawbacks?
 Sure.
 The cheaper plans limit everything from concurrent requests to customer support (no help on weekends!).
 Throttling and automatic retries may preserve proxies, but they might also slow you down.
 There’s no SOCKS5.
 And, of course, the IPs aren’t really suited for things outside of web scraping.